 Examines the role of theory in effective communication and information design.
 Explores theoretical approaches and practices from several disciplines (communication, cognitive science, instructional design).
 Applies front-end analysis and information design strategies and practices.
 Students work on communication and design problems from instructional environments, business, or government, and present their findings orally, visually, and in writing.

 Assesses the development and social impact of information and communication technologies.
 Focuses on emerging technologies of the 21st century and the convergence of traditional with new media.
 Examines the technical features and characteristics of information and communication technologies, and assesses the evidence for significant social impact associated with their diffusion.

 IDT 534 Information Design (3)

 Explores the theoretical and practical use of graphics as a form of visual communication.
 Topics include visual perception and forms, design theory, chart and graph theory, relationships between formatted text and graphics, and color and design concepts.
 Students will apply theory to the design of visuals in communication.

-Important: IDT 501, 507, and 534 are offered on a rotating basis, one each semester (i.e., one in fall, one in spring, and the third the following fall).
+Important: IDT 501, 507, and 534, are offered on a rotating basis, one or two each semester.
 It is recommended that students take these core courses during the first three semesters that they are in the program.
-Once offered, these courses are not offered again for three semesters.

 Provides students with theoretical frameworks and background needed to analyze the relationship between computer environments and the people who use them.
 The factors that relate to the design and use of instructional media will be considered.
 Factors as diverse as ergonomics, software screen design, readability, usability, web testing, and user-centered and contextual analysis will be considered to optimize the effectiveness of information design and instructional media.
 Students will develop and build an interface designed to carry out a sequence of well-defined tasks based on user/system requirements and project methodology guidelines and research information.